Xed-Editor/Xed-Editor/README.md

 ## Known issues
 - [ ] Fragments doesn't change on switch tabs unless all tabs are removed and added again

+## Why Delayed Updates
+because I have a shitty 12 year old dual core pc that start crying as soon as i open Android studio

 ## Building from source